Pauly D & Vinny Guadagnino’s ‘A Double Shot At Love’ First Trailer Drops

 “If I got a guy’s number, would you f**king like it?”
 Shyann said during an on-air conversation with her then-boyfriend Guadagnino, as reported by Too Fab.”With your girlfriend at home, getting a b**ch’s number out doesn’t look good for you.”

-A Double Shot at Love begins on April 11, “Jerzdays” [Thursdays] on MTV.
+A Double Shot at Love begins on April 11, “Jerzdays” (Thursdays) on MTV.